Gibson, Silfverberg solid again as Ducks beat Avs 4-1

-DENVER (AP) -- John Gibson made 33 saves two days after he recorded a shutout, and Jakob Silfverberg scored for a second straight game as the Anaheim Ducks climbed into sole possession of the Pacific Division lead with a 4-1 win over the Colorado Avalanche on Thursday night.
+Rickard Rakell answered MacKinnon's nifty goal with one of his own and the surging Ducks climbed into sole possession of the Pacific Division lead with a 4-1 win over the Avalanche on Thursday night.

-Ryan Kesler and Rickard Rakell each added their team-leading 17th goals of the season, and Corey Perry also scored to help the Ducks win for the fifth time in six games.
+John Gibson added 33 saves two days after he recorded a shutout, and Jakob Silfverberg scored for a second straight game to help the Ducks win for the fifth time in six games.

-Anaheim surpassed San Jose in the standings with 54 points.
-The Sharks, with 52 points, were idle Thursday.
+Ryan Kesler and Corey Perry also scored for Anaheim, which surpassed San Jose in the standings with 54 points.

+The Sharks, with 52 points and two less games played, were idle Thursday.

+''To have success in the league, you've got to do it more consistent and to a higher level than the opposition you're playing against,'' Anaheim coach Randy Carlyle said. ''We make less mistakes than they do, usually you have a chance of winning.''

-Nathan MacKinnon scored for Colorado, and Semyon Varlamov returned from his latest groin muscle injury to stop 28 shots.
+Semyon Varlamov returned from his latest groin muscle injury to stop 28 shots.
 The Russian netminder dropped to 6-15 in his first start since Dec.
 22.

 The Avalanche looked fresh off their five-day break in the opening minutes and had the first five shots of the game.
 After that, it was more of the same for the NHL's worst team.